 Paul knows how to describe a lot of it though.
 Drawing from his education and experience, he explains the rings and patterns in the ice, what each air bubble could mean and how certain features will form over time.
 But even he admits this is a very alien landscape.

 “There are a lot of unknowns in this world of ice,” Paul says.
 “We’ve had a lot of curious, educated, well travelled guests, so there are great discussions and intriguing questions.
-One physicist was fascinated with the refraction of light through the ice and was theorizing about how we get that blue hue down there and how it should change with the seasons and times of day.
 There is a lot of science down here, but there are still a lot of questions too.”

-To help answer some of those questions, including the effects of the current rate of global warming on local glaciers, Head-Line Mountain Holidays started the Ice Cap Research project in collaboration with Simon Fraser University to give students a real-world opportunity to get onto an ice cap, go into a glacial cave and get hands-on learning experiences that budget restrictions usually don’t permit (most glacial research occurs in the Arctic or Antarctic).
+To help answer some of those questions, including the effects of the current rate of global warming on local glaciers, Head-Line Mountain Holidays started the Ice Cap Research project in collaboration with Simon Fraser University to give students a real-world opportunity to get onto an ice cap, go into a glacial cave and get hands-on learning experiences that budget restrictions usually don’t permit.

 “I read a story in the newspaper and discovered that Vancouver scientists were working with information from the far north because there was no local data being collected,” explains Head-Line CEO and President Doug Washer.
 “I reached out to SFU and found an opportunity where we can share and learn from each other.”